Don’t Drive On These 27 Haunted Streets In South Carolina Or You’ll Regret It

 23. Crybaby Bridge-Union: Apparently, the story that is told most often about this particular bridge is that if you put your car in neutral it will roll UP the hill.
 Supposedly, no one has ever figured out why, but it really does do it.

-I have to say that South Carolina has its fair share of ghosts and this is only a portion of what’s going on around here.
+Have you driven down any of these haunted streets in South Carolina?
+I have to say that our state has its fair share of ghosts and this is only a portion of what’s going on around here.
 NOTE: Many of these properties may be under No Trespassing laws.
 Please do not trespass on other’s property.
 Get permission and/or ask the police first.
 Also, please take precautions such as cell phones, bring a friend or two or three, and always let someone know where you are going in the event that you may need them.